Sumeet-Raina/CV/README.md

 All my efforts a Makers were guided by the Extreme Programming Values.

-#### Glyndwr University
+#### Glyndwr University (January 2014 - March 2015)

-*Postgraduate Study & Research Methods .
+* Postgraduate Study & Research Methods
-*Networking Hardware and Software .
+* Networking Hardware and Software
-*Networking Techniques & Technologies .
+* Networking Techniques & Technologies
-*Database Systems and Analytics .
+* Database Systems and Analytics
-*Software Development - Object-Oriented Programming .
+* Software Development - Object-Oriented Programming
-*Technological Horizon-Scanning .
+* Technological Horizon-Scanning
-*Dissertation: Critical analysis of effects of technology on autistic children
+* Dissertation: Critical analysis of effects of technology on autistic children

 #### Any other qualifications